The Our Voice Team

 Undergraduate Research Assistant

-Vianna Vo is an undergraduate at Stanford who is interested in pursuing a B.S. in Human Biology and a minor in Spanish.
+Vianna Vo is an undergraduate at Stanford who is interested in pursuing a B.A. in Human Biology (concentration in psychosocial determinants of child development) and a minor in Poverty.
+Inequality & Policy.
 Drawn by the citizen science approach of Our Voice, Vianna has joined the team as a research assistant in hopes of promoting health equity.
-At Stanford, she is currently researching the effect of a high-K diet on sodium excretion in an effort to improve dietary treatment for T2DM.
-Vianna volunteers with the Stanford Pre-Medical Association and works as the Team Leader for Volunteers Around the World with the goal of empowering underserved communities.
+At Stanford, she serves the undergraduate and graduate as the Co-Director of Mental Health & Well-being and hopes to pursue a PsyD with the aim of serving LGBTQ+ youth in API communities.

 Dr. King leads a team meeting at the Stanford Prevention Research Center